ghiander/chemprop-jazzy/README.md

 ### For developers
 * To run the test suite use `pytest -v`
+* To run only the Jazzy unit/integration tests `pytest -v -m jazzy`
 * To run the only the unit tests use `pytest tests/test_unit`